-- Position Ambatovy as the most successful nickel laterite operation in the world, with a real competitive advantage over our competitors, in order to secure long-term company sustainability for the benefit of our shareholders, our employees and Madagascar. - Contribute to Madagascar's growth and development through payment of taxes and royalties, investment in infrastructure, job creation, competency development, local business development, technology transfer, community investment and donations. - Maximize the economic returns of our operations to our local communities, to the extent possible. - Prioritize local procurement and invest in local capacity to be able to participate in our supply chain.
+- Position Ambatovy as the most successful nickel laterite operation in the world, with a real competitive advantage over our competitors, in order to secure long-term company sustainability for the benefit of our employees, the country of Madagascar and our shareholders. - Contribute to Madagascar's growth and development through payment of taxes and royalties, investment in infrastructure, job creation, competency development, local business development, technology transfer, community investment and donations. - Maximize the economic returns of our operations to our local communities, to the extent possible. - Prioritize local procurement and invest in local capacity to be able to participate in our supply chain.